iris-qraphql/iris-hs/spec/why-gql-needs-typed-scalars.md

 }
 ```

-This limitation makes GraphQL very attractive for graph databases and recursive data types that have their own independent resolvers, so you don't get caught in a loop.

-Still, this design can be a hindrance in some cases, let's explore some of them.
+This limitation makes GraphQL very attractive for graph databases and recursive data types with independent resolvers, so you don't get run in a loop.
+Nevertheless, this design can hinder some cases; let's explore some of them.

-## Introspection Type
+### Introspection Type

 The first example is the most common in the GraphQL universe.
-Every time you use the GQL playground (or client), your IDE presents readable documentation and validates queries for you based on introspection .

-The introspection is the query to the API itself about its own schema, where each type is represented with type `__Type`.
+Every time you use the GQL playground (or client), your IDE presents readable documentation and validates queries for you based on introspection.
+The introspection is the query to the API itself about its schema, where each type is represented with type `__Type.`

 ```graphql
 type __Type {